tylerFowler/redux-remote-resource/README.md

 ## Usage
 This middleware works at two levels: with a top level global configuration, and with an action-by-action interface.
 This allows us to implement interceptors for common things like session expiration or global 404 Not Found pages.

+It's highly recommended that you place this middleware first in the chain, not doing so will cause some other middlewares to not catch the lifecycle hook dispatches.
+For example placing this middleware after `react-router-redux` will completely break it's built in action creators like `goBack()`.

 ### Configuration

 #### At a glance: